liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/liferay-enterprise-search/02-shield.markdown

 ## Installing and Configuring Liferay's Shield Adapter [](id=installing-and-configuring-liferays-shield-adapter)

-On the Liferay side of the equation, you need to configure the authentication token for the *liferay* Shield user configured in the previous section.
+On the Liferay side of the equation, you need to configure the authentication token for the *liferay* Shield user you created in the previous section.
 Liferay has a Shield adapter plugin for this purpose.

 First install the Shield adapter plugin (called *Liferay Portal Search Elasticsearch Shield*).
-Once the plugin is installed, there's a new *Shield Configuration* entry in the System Settings application (*Control Panel* &rarr;
+Once the plugin is installed, there's a new Shield Configuration entry in the System Settings application (*Control Panel* &rarr;
 *Configuration* &rarr; *System Settings*), under the Foundation heading.
-Configure it so that its username and password match the *liferay* user you added to Shield.
+Configure it so that its user name and password match the *liferay* user you added to Shield.

+You can configure the Shield adapter in the System Settings section in the Control panel, or through an OSGi configuration file.

-To configure the Shield adapter using an OSGi configuration file:
+Follow these steps to configure the Shield adapter using an OSGi configuration
+file:

 1. Create a file named `com.liferay.portal.search.elasticsearch.shield.configuration.ShieldConfiguration.cfg` in `[Liferay_Home]/osgi/configs`.